kaze-droid/SG-Education-Analysis/README.md

 1. Delete the entire contents of the directory 'datasets_cleaned'.
 To clean the data, run the cells inside 'clean.ipynb' (This will recreate the contents of 'datasets_cleaned')
 2. Run the cells inside 'main.ipynb' to see the analysis and visualization performed
-3. For a summary head to the [powerpoint slides](https://google.com)
+3. For a summary of the graphs head to the [powerpoint slides](https://google.com)